Alexander Trepov: Early life

 Trepov became senator in the Governing Senate in 1906.
 In an unknown year he was sent abroad to study the parliamentary systems of Western Europe.
 In 1914 he was appointed in the State Council.
 Trepov was appointed Minister of Transport, Railways and Communication on November 12 (30 October O.S.), 1915, and Grigori Rasputin was grieved.
 He developed the Kirov Railway, constructed with a number of war prisoners, to improve the transport connections between the ice-free port of Murmansk with the Eastern Front during World War I.

 The food problem in the big cities was a difficult issue.
 Aleksandr Naumov suggested to create a special meeting of five Ministers on Military, Internal Affairs, Communications, Agriculture, and Finance.
 It was headed by Trepov.
-On 1 January 1916 Trepov became minister of Transport under Goremykin, who was succeeded shortly after by Boris Stürmer.
-Trepov had secretly designed a plan of railway construction and introduced it in Government.
+On 1 January 1916 Trepov became minister of Transport under Ivan Goremykin, who was succeeded shortly after by Boris Stürmer.
+Trepov had secretly designed a plan of railway construction and introduced it in government.
 Trepov quickly established himself in office and showed that his ambition went further.
 Having proven himself to be a competent organizer, Trepov was now willing to become the next prime minister.
-According to Naumov Trepov was one of the most temperamental and talkative members of the Council of Ministers, dealing with an almost dictatorial Stürmer as Prime Minister, Interior Minister and Foreign Minister.
+According to Naumov, Trepov was one of the most temperamental and talkative members of the Council of Ministers, dealing with an almost dictatorial Stürmer as Prime Minister, Interior Minister and Foreign Minister.

-Prime Minister
+Prime minister

-On 8 November Boris Stürmer (pro-peace) was dismissed as Prime Minister/Minister of Foreign Affairs, to the rejoicing of the Duma.
+On 8 November Boris Stürmer (pro-peace) was dismissed as prime minister/minister of foreign affairs, to the rejoicing of the Duma.